lorforlinux/docs.beagleboard.io/boards/beagleconnect/freedom/05-support.rst

 For all changes, see https://git.beagleboard.org/beagleconnect/freedom.
 Versions released into production are noted below.

-.. table:: BeaglePlay board change history
+.. table:: BeagleConnect Freedom board change history

     +---------+------------------------------------------------------------+----------------------+-------+
     | Rev     |   Changes                                                  | Date                 |    By |